3DQI-Lab/duo/doc/source/index.rst

 .. note::

    3DQI is a research software for medical image analysis.
-The binaries are free to use, and can be requested by sending an email to ``Cai.Wenli@mgh.harvard.edu``.
+The binaries are free to use, and can be requested via email to ``Cai.Wenli@mgh.harvard.edu``.

 .. toctree::
    :maxdepth: 2